dustin10/VichUploaderBundle/Resources/doc/namers.md

                 options: { property: 'slug', transliterate: true} # supposing that the object contains a "slug" attribute or a "getSlug" method
 ```

-**CurrentDateTimeDirectoryNamer** creates subdirs depends on current locale datetime.
-By default will be
+**CurrentDateTimeDirectoryNamer** creates subdirs depending on the current locale datetime.
+By default, it will be
-created by format `Y/m/d`.
-It is possible to configure how datetime format use to create directories.
+created in the `Y/m/d` format.
+It is possible to configure the datetime format used to create directories.
 For details of datetime formats see <http://php.net/manual/en/function.date.php>.
 You should also pass to this namer an option declaring a property where uploading datetime is stored in your object.
 Such property will be accessed via ProperyAccessor, so it can be a public property or a getter method.